10 Resume Writing Tips To Help You Land Your Dream Job

 Your resume is your personal marketing document.

 No business will succeed without a smart marketing strategy that speaks to its target market.
-By the same token, no job application will succeed in the tough Australian job market without a resume that communicates your commercial value to recruiters and employers.
+By the same token, no job application will succeed in the tough Australian job market without a resume that communicates the candidate’s commercial value to recruiters and employers.

 Resume writing is both a skill and an art.
-As such, it follows a number of fundamental tenets that you can learn to immediately increase the strength of your job applications.
+As such, it follows a number of fundamental tenets that you can learn in order to immediately increase the strength of your job applications.

 1. Avoid Making Generic Statements.